From 1974-79 Olivia trained in London at Wimbledon School of Art and Camberwell School of Art (BA Hons in Sculpture).

 I've had an abiding interest with the figure in motion, and have explored the human body in drawings, sculpture and woodcuts throughout my life, working with models and dancers .
 I love the contrast between the long, slow, exploratory process of making a portrait, and the immediacy, speed and acute focus needed, in responding to movement, or fast held poses, when drawing.

 Through making reliefs I wanted to bring these sculptural and linear elements together.
 I made clay reliefs directly from drawings, trying to recreate in relief, the taut and fleeting motions of the body, through using a different speed of modelling and wetter consistency of the clay.
-I also wanted to expand from the constraints of a single figure on a piece of paper, by making a number of reliefs in various colours, which can be rearranged together in endless configurations, adjusting and readjusting the figures used and the spaces between them, and thereby changing their dynamic and their human narrative.
+I also wanted to expand from the constraints of a single figure on a piece of paper, by making a number of reliefs in various colours, which can be rearranged together in endless configurations, adjusting and readjusting the figures used and the spaces between them, and thereby changing their relationship, their dynamic and their human narrative.
 I love sculpture being interactive and flexible in this way, becoming DIY choreography, that others can experiment with and enjoy also.

 Planting a wood